dmcquay/how-do-i-test-this/README.md

 ## Types of tests

 There are many types of tests.
-And their defintinos are not always consistent.
+And their defintions are not always consistent.
 Here is a reference I think is brief and accurate: [Types of tests](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing)

 Steve Freeman argues there are really just three types of tests and that's what we'll focus on today.